zzadxz/RATTM/README.md

 npm run dev
 ```

-The frontend will be served on `http://localhost:3000`.
+The frontend will be served on `http://localhost:3000` (unless the console says otherwise).

 ## File Structure